 The space in your property.

 Remember, some hot water heating systems can be installed only outside and some only inside, and some designs can be installed in both areas of your property.
 Indoor gas storage hot water systems are designed to be vented outdoors.
 Electric storage hot water unit systems are safe to install indoors.
 Small indoor electric instantaneous hot water heating systems are also available.
 These systems are perfect for small kitchenettes, smoko rooms and bathrooms.
 This water heater unit can be installed inside a kitchen cupboard without an additional power supply.
 They operate by heating water on demand.
-And there are off-peak electric storage units that only heat at night or during off-peak periods to save on energy bills, but you must ensure the household doesn’t run out of water during the day.
+There are off-peak electric storage units that only heat at night or during off-peak periods to save on energy bills, but you must ensure the household doesn’t run out of water during the day.

 If you opt for a solar hot water system or heat pump hot water, the demand for hot water will dictate how big your solar collector area needs to be.
 You don’t want it to be small enough that no water comes from your multiple hot water taps.